Kenivia/Honing-Forecast/README.md

 ## Features

-- Chance mode - estimate costs based on a given a desired chance
+### Chance mode

-- Budget mode - estimate how likely you are to succeed given a budget
+- Estimate how much you need to have x% chance of success

+### Budget mode

+- Estimate your chance of success within a given budget
 - Calculate how to best use your free taps and juices and how much they are worth to you
 - Estimates how likely you are to run out of each mat

+### Gamba simulator

-- Gamba simulator for a more hands-on feel of the pain of pity
+-A more hands-on feel of your prospects

 ## Work in Progress

 - Book support
 - Variance calculation & confidence interval for budget mode
 - Incorporate roster income tracking

 ### UI

-- Make the percent sign follow the input number?(right now it just trails on the right)
 - ctrl z support, fix backspace & delete
 - In-line arithmetic calculation for when putting in boxes e.g. input 25*1000 and get 25000
+- Make the percent sign follow the input number?(right now it just trails on the right)